PAHUS/ot-harjoitustyo/README.md

 ### Week 3
 I have completed the application logic with Game of Life implementation.
 The application can calculate the next generation of the automata with the data of the current generation.
 The application has several JUnit tests: like counting alive neighbours and making sure class constructors work properly.
 It also supports maven testing with Jacoco and launching the application from the command line.

+### Week 4
+Now the application has a working GUI with working reset and iterate (">") button.
+File structure is also more logical.

 ## Command line commands
 ### Running the program
 Run file from command line: